 The key point to remember is that someone else must be to blame for your family member’s death, and you must be able to prove that.

 Your rights as a relative will vary, however.
-As a spouse, child, parent, or grandparent of the deceased, you may be entitled to file a wrongful death lawsuit.
+As a spouse, child, parent, or grandparent of the deceased, you may be entitled to file a wrongful death suit.
 Some items you may be able to claim compensation for include:

 Punitive damages are essentially “extra damages.”
 These extra damages, which equals extra compensation, are awarded for a number of reasons, like especially egregious conduct by the defendant or a monetary award that seemed a bit lacking.
+An experienced wrongful death attorney will help you determine the damages you can pursue in your wrongful death claim.

 To file a wrongful death lawsuit in Pennsylvania, you must be able to show or prove the following: